waggle-sensor/summer2021/Adekanmbi/Documentation.md

 app.add_url_rule('/profile/<string:namespace>/<string:repository>/<string:version>' view_func=Profile_build.as_view('profilebuildAPI'))

 class definition for profiling.
-[Using pluggable views] (https://flask.palletsprojects.com/en/2.0.x/views/#method-views-for-apis).
+Using [pluggable](https://flask.palletsprojects.com/en/2.0.x/views/#method-views-for-apis).
 The class consist of get and post functions that processes both the GET and POST request respectively.

 def get - function retrieves the app information stored in ECR database returns a build information or error if app not found. def post - function calls profile_app function as well a returning build information